skuzzle/restrict-imports-enforcer-rule/README.md

 The pattern `java.util.*` matches `java.util.ArrayList` but not `java.util.regex.Pattern`.

 Likewise the pattern `java.util.**` matches all classes and subclasses contained in `java.util`.
-Double wildcards are now supported everywhere within a pattern. `**.DumbName` would match every import which ends in `DumbName`.
+Double wildcards are supported everywhere within a pattern. `**.DumbName` would match every import which ends in `DumbName`.
+Wildcards are forbidden to be used in combination with other characters within a single part, like in `com.foo**`.
+Also parts within a package must not be empty like in `foo..bar`.

 If a pattern does not contain any wildcards, matching degrades to a simple String comparison.